davidgilbertson/know-it-all/README.md

 # Know it all
-The one and only goal of know-it-all is to assist you in discovering things that you don't know about the world of web development.
+The goal of know-it-all is to help you discover things that you don't know about web development.

 And maybe one day about other things too.